WS-JSNA/ws-jsna-netlify/_reports/ssna-coastal.md

 * [Infographic](/assets/core/west-sussex-coastal-inequalities-infographic-v1.pdf) (PDF, 270Kb)
 * [Data Pack](/assets/core/west-sussex-coastal-inequalities-data-pack-v1.pdf) (PDF, 5Mb)

-## 2025 Update: Benefits claims in coastal communities
+## Updates:
 This framework included a commitment to undertake further analysis and research to extend our knowledge of our coastal communities, including understanding health outcomes and the determinants of health.

+As part of this commitment, we are continuing to produce reports and briefings to further explore the population, health and wellbeing of our coastal towns.
+Updates are provided below.

+### Benefits claims in coastal communities
-As part of this commitment, we have produced a series of reports exploring economic hardship in coastal West Sussex.
+We have produced a series of reports exploring economic hardship in coastal West Sussex.
 This largely draws from data on benefit claims released by the Department for Work and Pensions via StatXplore, which is available at small areas.

 These reports focus on: